Skip to content

 Tact is a new programming language for TON Blockchain that is focused on efficiency and simplicity.
 It is designed to be easy to learn and use, and to be a good fit for smart contracts.
 Tact is a statically typed language with a simple syntax and a powerful type system.

-Ensure that Node.js LTS is installed and available
+1. Ensure that the supported version of Node.js is installed and available

 It will create a new project with the simple counter contract:

-npm create ton -- simple-counter --type tact-counter --contractName SimpleCounter
+yarn create ton simple-counter --type tact-counter --contractName SimpleCounter

 import "@stdlib/deploy";